bbauska/JS-svg/README.md

 myComputer.storage = "512 GB SSD";
 </pre>

-If you take a look back at our first sketch again, you'll notice that I used an object to store some randomized settings that are later called in the sketch:
+<p>If you take a look back at our first sketch again, you'll notice that I used an object
+to store some randomized settings that are later called in the sketch:</p>

 <pre>
 ...